IcyFeVA/crushy-social-website-2025/src/pages/content.md

 #### 5. **Appeals**

-Users may appeal a moderation decision by contacting [hi@crushy.ca](mailto:hi@crushy.ca).
+Users may appeal a moderation decision by contacting [hi@crushy.social](mailto:hi@crushy.social).
 We aim to respond within 3 business days.

 #### 6. **Feedback & Transparency**